zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/geekbench/_review.md

 # ================================================================================

 # Always 3 questions.
 Should try to test the reader's knowledge, and reinforce the key points you want them to remember.
-    # question:         A one sentance question
+    # question:         A one sentence question
     # answers:          The correct answers (from 2-4 answer options only).
 Should be surrounded by quotes.
     # correct_answer:   An integer indicating what answer is correct (index starts from 0)
-    # explination:      A short (1-3 sentance) explination of why the correct answer is correct.
+    # explanation:      A short (1-3 sentence) explanation of why the correct answer is correct.
 Can add aditional context if desired

 review: